RaphHaddad/blog/content/post/bicep-vs-terraform.md

 Hashicorp commercially and Microsoft is supports it through various means such as documentation and tutorials.
 Bicep is backed by Microsoft commercially and is natively supported by the Azure CLI and PowerShell Azure cmdlets.
-Both are open source and allow changes to various artefacts.
+Both are open source and allow changes to various artifacts.

+I hope you enjoyed this post and thank you for reading.